carlosedp/riscvassembler/Readme.md

 )
 ```

+If using the library for Scala.js or Scala Native projects, remember to use "::" (double colon) on Mill between the library name and version and on SBT use "%%%" (triple percent) between organization and the library name.

 ## Library Description and Sample Code

 The library is pure Scala and provides methods to generate hexadecimal machine code (like memory files to be consumed by `readmemh` statements) from assembly input.
 It does not depend on Chisel or other libs and intent to work similarly to a simpler `gcc + ld + objcopy + hexdump` flow as used on this [`Makefile`](https://github.com/carlosedp/chiselv/gcc/test/Makefile) or <https://riscvasm.lucasteske.dev> web app.